Data Processing Agreement

 The cap in clause 12.2 shall not apply to, and nothing in this DPA limits either party's liability for:

-The liability cap shall also not apply to Personal Data Breaches directly caused by KYC Genie's wilful misconduct or gross negligence.
+The liability cap shall also not apply to Personal Data Breaches directly caused by KYC Genie's wilful misconduct or fraud.

 12.4 Third-Party and Regulatory Claims

-Where a Data Subject or Supervisory Authority brings a claim or imposes a fine in respect of a breach caused primarily by one party, that party shall indemnify the other against reasonable costs, damages, and fines directly attributable to its fault.
+Where a Data Subject or Supervisory Authority brings a claim or imposes a fine in respect of a breach caused primarily by one party, that party shall indemnify the other against reasonable costs, damages, and fines directly attributable to its fault, subject always to the liability cap in clause 12.2 and the exclusions in clause 12.3.

 12.5 Contribution